Champion Hurdle Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 1)

 - Written by Simon Bettarini

 The Champion Hurdle is the feature race of the first day of the Cheltenham Festival, run over two miles and half a furlong.
 The contest is recognised as the most prestigious hurdling race of the jumps season.
-Henry de Bromhead's Honeysuckle was a blistering winner of the Champion Hurdle last year, under a fine ride from star jockey Rachael Blackmore.
-Will the current champion defend the crown in the 2022 renewal?
-Find here our Cheltenham 2022 Champion Hurdle race preview, with odds, tips, predictions, trends, free bets and betting promotions.
+Willie Mullins' State Man was a blistering winner of the Champion Hurdle last year, under a fine ride from star jockey Paul Townend.
+Will the current champion defend the crown in the 2025 renewal?
+Find here our Cheltenham 2025 Champion Hurdle race preview, with odds, tips, predictions, trends, free bets and betting promotions.

 Top Betting Sites To Bet Our Champion Hurdle predictions